SleeptMooN/LBAW-Online-Tech-Store/Docs/EBD/ebd.md

 END $$
 LANGUAGE plpgsql;

-CREATE TRIGGER product_search_update
+CREATE OR REPLACE TRIGGER product_search_update
 BEFORE INSERT OR UPDATE ON Product
 FOR EACH row
 EXECUTE PROCEDURE product_search_update();

 CREATE INDEX search_idx ON Product USING GIN(tsvectors);

 -- TRIGGER 1
-CREATE FUNCTION update_product_score() RETURNS TRIGGER AS
+CREATE OR REPLACE FUNCTION update_product_score() RETURNS TRIGGER AS
 $BODY$
 BEGIN
 	UPDATE Product
 	SET score = (SELECT AVG(score) FROM Review WHERE id_Product = New.id_Product)
 	WHERE id_Product = New.id_Product;
 RETURN NEW;
 END
 $BODY$
 LANGUAGE plpgsql;

-CREATE TRIGGER product_score AFTER INSERT OR UPDATE OR DELETE ON Review
+CREATE OR REPLACE TRIGGER product_score AFTER INSERT OR UPDATE OR DELETE ON Review
+FOR EACH ROW
 EXECUTE PROCEDURE update_product_score();

 -- TRIGGER 2
-CREATE FUNCTION check_purchase_quantities() RETURNS TRIGGER AS
+CREATE OR REPLACE FUNCTION check_purchase_quantities() RETURNS TRIGGER AS
 $BODY$
 BEGIN
-	IF
-		NOT EXISTS (SELECT quantity FROM Product WHERE id_Product = New.id_Product AND quantity >= New.quantity)
+	IF NOT EXISTS (SELECT quantity FROM Product WHERE id_Product = New.id_Product AND quantity >= New.quantity)
 	THEN
 		RAISE EXCEPTION 'You can’t buy % items of product %' , New.quantity, New.id_Product;
 	END IF;